Skip to navigation | Skip to main content | Skip to footer

 Competence

-If you use or develop AI, update your knowledge and skills regularly to ensure you are aware of its capabilities, limitations and risks, and are able to use it effectively.
+If you use or develop AI, update your knowledge and skills regularly to ensure you are aware of its capabilities, limitations and risks, and can use it effectively.
 Specifically:

-- follow the popular and, where appropriate, academic literature on AI;
+• follow the general and, where appropriate, academic literature on AI;

 Ensure your use of AI tools and resources is ethical, legal and fair.
 Specifically: